andrewmontoyaiv/Field-Form-App/README.md

 # Field Form Application
-- A generic form app, developed for android, that allows college recruiters to electronically register attendees at their events.
+- A generic form app, developed for android, that allows college recruiters and healthcare professionals to electronically register attendees at their events.
 Can also be used for general-purpose survey research.
 - Compatible with Android version 9.0.